RandomNerd01/Dokkan-Calculator/README.md

-2) With The .exe file now in your possesion, left click to run the installation and first choose which folder u wanna install this program in
+2) With The .exe file now in your possesion, left click twice to run the installation and first choose which folder u wanna install this program in